learn-co-curriculum/react-hooks-class-state/README.md

 }
 ```

-In a class, instead of using the `useState` hook, we can create an initial state
+In a class, we can't use Hooks!
+So instead of using the `useState` hook, we can
-by adding a special property of `state` to our component instance, like so:
+create an initial state by adding a special property of `state` to our component
+instance, like so:

 ```js
 import React from "react";